rainloreley/Spica-iOS/README.md

 5. Set a new development team
 6. Run

+## Progress

+We store most of our ideas on Trello.
+You can find it [here](https://trello.com/b/EtFFbUoq/spica).

 ## Contributing

 If you want to contribute please read the [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.md).